warwick358/GlowbitmarqueeTutorial/marqeu.md

 strip.setBrightness(50)
 ```

-## Step 5
+## Step 4
 This is the last step for the "on start" block.
 Go the the "variable" tab make a new variable "counter".
-select the "set" block change the drop down to the variable "counter".
+select the "set" block change the drop down to the variable "counter" leave the "0" as is.

 ```blocks
 let counter = 0